Unocal Corp. v. Mesa Petroleum Co.

-Background

 Facts

 Mesa Petroleum had made a front-end loaded two-tiered hostile bid for Unocal Corporation in which the front end was $54 in cash, and the back end of the deal was $54 in junk bonds.
 Because most shareholders would prefer to receive the cash instead of the bonds, shareholders were expected to tender their shares into the deal, even if they did not think $54 was a fair price.
 If a shareholder declined to tender, that shareholder risked being cashed-out for $54 in risky debt instruments instead of cash.

 In response to the Mesa tender offer, Unocal made a self-tender at $72 for all but the Mesa shares.
 The Unocal board attempted to launch a self-tender offer to combat an unsolicited tender offer by Mesa Petroleum (Mesa).
 The self-tender offer would be triggered upon Mesa acquiring sixty-four million shares of Unocal, and would mean that Unocal itself would buy-back 49% of the outstanding shares of Unocal - but none of the shares to be bought-back could be shares held by Mesa.

+Judgment

-Court of chancery
+Court of Chancery

 The trial court found that this selective exchange offer was not legally permissible, and issued a preliminary injunction against the use of the self-tender offer defense.

-Judgment
+Supreme Court

 The Delaware Supreme Court reversed the trial court.
 It found that the Unocal's board of directors had reasonable grounds for believing that a danger to corporate policy or effectiveness existed and that the response was reasonable in relation to the threat posed.
 This reasonable relation analysis permitted an analysis of the price, nature, and timing of the offer as well as the impact on shareholders, creditors, customers, employees, and the community.
-Note that this permission to consider other constituencies besides the shareholders was curtailed in Revlon v.
-MacAndrews.
+The key part of the judgment said this:

+If a defensive measure is to come within the ambit of the business judgment rule, it must be reasonable in relation to the threat posed.
+This entails an analysis by the directors of the nature of the takeover bid and its effect on the corporate enterprise.
+Examples of such concerns may include: inadequacy of the price offered, nature and timing of the offer, questions of illegality, the impact on “constituencies” other than shareholders (i.e., creditors, customers, employees, and perhaps even the community generally), the risk of nonconsummation, and the quality of securities being offered in the exchange.
+While not a controlling factor, it also seems to us that a board may reasonably consider the basic stockholder interests at stake, including those of short term speculators, whose actions may have fueled the coercive aspect of the offer at the expense of the long term investor.

 The Unocal test the court established in this case to determine whether directors may try to prevent a take-over is a two pronged test.
 The two prongs include: